-The Developmental Disabilities Direct Support Certificate was created in collaboration with the Massachusetts Department of Developmental Services(DDS) to provide education for staff working for or individuals interested in working for agencies that provide residential programs, employment programs, and recreational, personal, and family supports for individuals with cognitive and intellectual disabilities.
+The Developmental Disabilities Direct Support Certificate was created in collaboration with the Massachusetts Department of Developmental Services (DDS) to provide education to staff working for, or individuals interested in working for, agencies that provide residential programs, employment programs, and recreational, personal, and family supports for individuals with cognitive and intellectual disabilities.
 Tuition assistance may be available to individuals currently employed for an agency which receives DDS funding.

-ENG 101(A) - Composition I Credit(s): 3 PSY 110(B) - Introduction to Psychology Credit(s): 3 DVD 110 - Introduction to Developmental Disabilities Credit(s): 3 DVD 210 - Current Issues in Developmental Disabilities Credit(s): 3 HSV 113 - Introduction to Human Services Credit(s): 3 HSV 124(B) - The Helping Relationship: Delivering Human Services Credit(s): 3 HSV 125 - Introduction to the Practicum Credit(s): 3 HSV 288 - Practicum in Human Services I Credit(s): 4 PSY 216(B) - Human Development Credit(s): 3
+DVD 110 - Introduction to Developmental Disabilities Credit(s): 3

+DVD 210 - Current Issues in Developmental Disabilities Credit(s): 3

+HSV 122 - Diversity and Social Justice for the Service Practitioner Credit(s): 3

+HSV 123 - Helping Skills, Techniques, and Ethics in Human Services and Social Work Credit(s): 3

+HSV 288 - Practicum in Human Services I Credit(s): 4

+HSV 141 - Foundations of Trauma and Trauma Informed Care/Services Credit(s): 3